-In the year 2011, 318 suicidal deaths occurred within the borders of Orange County.
-This was a 26% increase in suicides within the four year span.
-In the year 2015, suicidal deaths dropped to 294 which is a 17% decrease from the prior year.
-The following charts compare different aspects of five years' worth of suicide death data.
+In the year 2009, 253 suicidal deaths occurred within the borders of Orange County.
+Suicidal deaths rose to 369 in 2018 which is a 46% increase in the ten year span.
+The following charts compare different aspects of ten years' worth of suicide death data.
 The increases are seen across gender lines as well as most races.

-Suicide Deaths - A Five Year Comparison
+Suicide Deaths - A Ten Year Comparison

-Suicide Deaths By Gender - A Five Year Comparison
+Suicide Deaths By Gender - A Ten Year Comparison